Kamado: Fuel

 Mushikamado grills are generally fueled by charcoal but may burn dry twigs, straw or wood.
 However, attempts have been made to fire them with gas, electricity, or pellets.
 One of the claims for ceramic construction is it does not affect flavor (no metallic taste) and, for the same reasoning, lump wood charcoal produces little ash and is preferred.

 Uses

 Mushikamado is designed to steam rice and it is used by Japanese families for ceremonial occasions.
 It is versatile and can be used for grilling and smoking.
 Flat-bread, such as pizza, can be cooked on a flat ceramic or stone tray (pizza stone).
 This is by virtue of the heat retention properties of the ceramic shell with temperatures up to 750 °F (400 °C).
-Precise control of airflow (and thus temperature) afforded by the vent system means Kamado-style cookers are much like wood-fired ovens and can be used to roast and bake.
-Kamados may have a rotisserie cradle for crisping the skin of birds and uniform browning.
+Precise control of airflow (and thus temperature) afforded by the vent system means kamado-style cookers are much like wood-fired ovens and can be used to roast and bake.
+Kamado may have a rotisserie cradle for crisping the skin of birds and uniform browning.